 Starting at snow-covered Massai Point, I hiked a trail down into the pinnacles, between and around them.
 They line the valleys and climb the canyons, many coated in chartreuse-colored lichen.

-When it absolutely, positively has to be there in 25 days
+When it absolutely, positively has to be there in twenty-five days

 Between Willcox, Arizona, and El Paso, Texas, I passed through cattle country.
 I can’t imagine what the cows find to graze on in the desert.
 I passed huge fenced pistachio orchards, countless rows of trees spaced carefully on bare ground.
 At 4,585 feet, I crossed the Continental Divide.